huwenqing0606/RL-manufacturing/README.md

 # RL-manufacturing
 Source code for reinforcement learning algorithms applied to joint control of manufacturing and onsite microgrid system.

-The main files are
+<i>The main files are </i>

 1. microgrid_manufacturing_system.py